Thalhammer/jwt-cpp/README.md

 * serialization and parsing

 If ever you are not sure, the traits are heavily checked against static asserts to make sure you provide everything that's required.

+> :warning: Not all JSON libraries are a like, you may need to extent certain types such that it can be used by jwt-cpp.
+See this [example](https://github.com/Thalhammer/jwt-cpp/blob/ac3de9e69bc698a464dacb256a1b50512843f092/tests/jsoncons/JsonconsTest.cpp).

 ```cpp
 struct my_favorite_json_library_traits {